Maggie Gee (pilot): Post-WWII: physics and politics

-She later worked at the Lawrence Livermore National Laboratory.
+The end of the war and return to society meant that America's sense of community and common purpose that defined the war was dispersed.
+Gee recalls attempting to rent a home in Berkeley but being denied because she was Chinese-American.
+In her career in politics, she advocated against housing discrimination and held state and Democratic party political positions, including being a part of the 1992 Democratic Party Platform Committee.
 Gee also served for many decades as an elected member of the Alameda County Democratic Central Committee, supporting voter registration and fundraising.
 She also served for many years as a long-time Board member and Treasurer of the Berkeley Democratic Club in Berkeley, California.
-She has served on the California Democratic Party Executive Board and Asian Pacific Islander Democratic Caucus.
+She has also served on the California Democratic Party Executive Board and Asian Pacific Islander Democratic Caucus.